-Bradshaw, a former chief of staff to Jeb Bush, will not attend Tuesday's meeting in Tampa, where the board is scheduled to take actions relating to Gov. Rick Scott's executive order on standards.
-The board also is supposed to consider extending its "safety net" on school grades, a step that Bradshaw originally opposed as misleading.
+The board also is supposed to consider extending a "safety net" that works to pad school grades, a step that Bradshaw originally opposed as misleading.

-Bradshaw did not state her opposition to the board's stance on school grading in her resignation letter, which takes effect immediately.
+In her resignation letter, Bradshaw did not state her opposition to the board's stance on school grading.
 She cited family obligations as her reason for leaving the board now, instead of when her term expires at the end of December.
-(See letter here.)

 Scott has not yet announced a replacement for Bradshaw, who could have sought reappointment.